 5. Differentiate old from new.
-Alterations and additions shall be differentiated from the original buildings and shall be compatible with the historic materials, features, size, scale, proportion, and massing to protect the integrity of the property.
+Alterations, and additions, and related new construction shall be differentiated from the original buildings to avoid creating a false sense of history, and shall be compatible with the historic materials, features, size, scale, proportion, and massing to protect the integrity of the property.
+Additions and alterations shall be done in accordance with the Secretary of the Interior's Standards for new exterior additions to historic buildings.